npenin/akala/packages/doc/_commands/getting-started.md

+---
+title: Getting started
+---

-# Getting Started with Akala Commands
+# Getting Started

 Welcome to the Akala Commands guide!
 Before proceeding, make sure you have followed the [Getting Started with Akala](../getting-started) guide.